Determining Macros for Obese Individuals

 If a person’s lean mass calculated close to their ideal body weight then I suggest adding around 25-50 pounds to help account for their fat tissue metabolism.

-It’s a bit complicated and that’s why some personal coaching is beneficial for those with a considerable amount of excess fat to lose.
+It’s a bit complicated and that’s why some personal macro coaching is beneficial for those with a considerable amount of excess fat to lose.

 Calorie Level Disappointment